shaosha-huang/shao-pharmacy-analytics/README.md

 **Industry:** Telemedicine / Online Pharmacy
 **Active Years:** 2019–2024 (5 years of data)
 **Business Model:** Direct-to-consumer online prescription and over-the-counter medication sales, with monthly/yearly subscription options for recurring orders.
-**Key Metrics:** Order volume, customer retention, product category sales, prescription fulfillment rates, shipping times, customer satisfaction.
+**Key Metrics:** Order volume, customer retention, product category sales, prescription fulfillment rates, shipping times, customer satisfaction, revenue forecasts.

-As a data analyst at Shao's Pharmacy, my goal is to generate actionable insights from sales, customer, and product data to improve growth, retention, and operational efficiency.
+As a data analyst at Shao's Pharmacy, my goal is to generate actionable insights from sales, customer, product, and forecast data to improve growth, retention, and operational efficiency.

 ---

 ## 🔎 Key Areas of Insights & Recommendations

-This portfolio includes hands-on analytics in four key business areas:
+This portfolio includes hands-on analytics in five key business areas:
 - **Customer Segmentation:** Who are our top segments?
 How do subscription types affect ordering patterns?
 - **Product Performance:** Which products/categories drive revenue?
 What are seasonal trends?
 - **Order Fulfillment & Operations:** Shipping delays, prescription completion rates, and refill behavior.
 - **Customer Satisfaction:** Ratings, feedback, and their relationship to repeat business.
+- **Revenue Forecasts:** Projected monthly revenues, trends over time, and confidence levels for planning.

 - The SQL queries used for initial cleaning and inspection are [here](link).
 - Targeted SQL queries for business questions are [here](link).